moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/self-managed-platform-team/cells.md

 ## Overview

-Testing for Cells is complicated by the fact that it is a project that spans the entirity of GitLab.
+Cells is a project that spans the entirety of GitLab.
 Instead of recreating testing done by the other teams, we will reuse and leverage what exists currently and supplement to fill in gaps.

-This approach had the following requirements:
+This approach has the following requirements:
-- It must feed back useful information to the dev teams in an efficient, non burdensome way
+- It must feed back useful information to the engineering teams in an efficient, non burdensome way
 - It must provide good coverage so we have confidence to release
 - It must be easy to add/enhance/change tests
 - It works with our current process